65 Great Leaders of the World Everyone Should Know

 Sean Hurt, CC BY 2.0 via Wikimedia Commons

 Ellen Johnson Sirleaf was a Liberian politician and economist.
-Liberia was a country founded by freed U.S. slaves in the 19th century.
+Liberia is a country in West Africa that was founded as a settlement for freed slaves in the 19th century.
 Sirleaf was born in Liberia but studied in the United States and lived in Kenya when she was younger and during the Liberian Civil War.
 She beat a slate of men and won support from 80% of women voters in the first presidential election after the war.
 Sirleaf was president of Liberia from 2006 to 2018 and was the first woman to be elected president of an African country.
-In 2011, she won the Nobel Prize for her work on women’s rights.
+In 2011, she won the Nobel Prize for her work for women’s rights.

 Learn more about Ellen Johnson Sirleaf at Britannica.